ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/browser-history-analysis-with-browser-history-viewer/README.md

 The investigation begins by identifying the web browsers represented in the evidence and reviewing browsing activity recorded across multiple browser profiles.
 It then moves into website history analysis to identify social media activity, review user browsing behavior, and examine web-based activity recorded by the browser.
 Next, cached image artifacts are analyzed to recover visual content preserved by the browser cache and demonstrate how browser artifacts can reveal information not immediately visible within URL history alone.
 Finally, download-related browser artifacts are examined to identify a suspicious downloaded file, trace the file to its remote hosting location, and reconstruct the likely sequence of events that led to the download.

-**Note:** Click the ▶ arrow to expand and view details on software, evidence sources, workflow scope, and the high-level execution map.
+> **Click the ▶ arrow to expand or collapse hidden sections and view additional information.**

 <details>
 <summary><strong>▶ Recommended Reading Order</strong><br>